errajibadr/poc_ocr/memory_bank/progress.md

 - None identified at this stage

 ## Next Actions
-- Transition to CREATIVE mode for system architecture design
+- Complete review of architecture design
-- Design modular system architecture
+- Begin dataset preparation and research tasks in parallel
+- Prepare for implementation of core components
-- Define interfaces between system components
+- Define interfaces between system components in detail
 - Create plugin mechanism for OCR engines

 ## Directory Structure